THIS GUIDE HAS RECEIVED 6 UPDATES. THE LAST WAS MADE ON 28TH DECEMBER, 2024

 Hey reader, a quick interruption...
 I’m experimenting partnering with webshops that sell badminton gear, like Amazon.
 I’ll include links to buy the gear I review and if you do, they’ll pay me a small commission.
 That doesn’t change your price and you’ll get more play-tested gear as a result but I thought it was fair to let you know.
 As an Amazon Associate, I earn from qualifying purchases.
 I appreciate your support, Aske

-For beginner players
+For beginner + low-intermediate players

 For intermediate players

-For advanced players
+For upper-intermediate/advanced (and above) players

 Table of Contents